novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 Lee Hyun-woo smiled and said to her.

-"I learned Chinese a little earlier."
+"I also learned Chinese a little earlier."

 "Oh..."

-"Learning different languages is quite enjoyable.
-You don't have to feel bad, okay?"
+"Xuéxí bùtóng de yǔyán tǐng yǒuqù de.
+Nǐ bùbì juéde nánguò, hǎo ma?"
+(Learning different languages is quite enjoyable.
+You don't have to feel bad, okay?)

 "Yes..."

-Although he suddenly told her not to feel bad, thanks to his fluent Chinese, Kim Na-yoon unintentionally answered.
+Although he told her not to feel bad, thanks to suddenly switching to Chinese, Kim Na-yoon didn't know how to respond.

 "Oh, I need to go to the bathroom for a bit."